xailient-public/docs/docs/container.md

 Replace `<OUTPUT_IMAGES_DIR>` with the __full path__ to a directory where the images and videos with their predicted bounding boxes drawn will be placed.

-Note: You can also place the downloaded Xailient SDK (a python .whl file) into the "<INPUT_IMAGES_DIR>" directory of the host OS.
+Note: You can also place the downloaded Xailient SDK (a python .whl file) into the `<INPUT_IMAGES_DIR> ` directory of the host OS.
- Then you can start the docker container without specifying the Xailient SDK's URL via `-e SDK_LINK="<LINK>"`
+ Then you can start the docker container without specifying the Xailient SDK's URL via `-e SDK_LINK="<LINK>"` e.g.

     `$ docker run -v <FULL_PATH>:/input -v <FULL_PATH>:/output xailient/model-inference:1.0.1`